Adlington, Lancashire: Sports and recreation

-Adlington has two large recreational areas, the King George's Field in the centre of the town and the Lower Playing Fields adjacent to the canal in lower Adlington.
-The King George's Field plays host to the town's amateur rugby league club Adlington Rangers and the town's football pub teams.
+Adlington has two large recreational areas, the King George's Field in the centre of the village and the Lower Playing Fields adjacent to the canal in lower Adlington.
+The King George's Field plays host to the village's amateur rugby league club Adlington Rangers and the village's football pub teams.
 Adlington also has a junior football club with a variety of age groups including an open age team.
 Meadow Road is home to Adlington Cricket Club which plays in the local Lancashire and Bolton leagues.